 - The Notes-Bibliography system uses footnotes or endnotes, which list the citation and any commentary at the bottom of the page or at the end of the publication.
 The NB system is preferred in historical research.

 - The Author-Date system uses parenthetical citations, where the citation information directly follows the referenced material.
 This system is preferred in the sciences.

 Associated Press (AP) Style

 AP style is used for writing in journalism.
 Sources are typically cited within the story instead of in an official bibliography or footnotes.
-Details about writing in AP style can be found at the AP Stylebook Online or at Purdue’s OWL.
+Details about writing in AP style can be found at the AP Stylebook Online or at the OWL at Purdue's APA page.

 American Medical Association (AMA) Style

-The American Medical Association (AMA) has its own manual of style, used in its publication, The Journal of the American Medical Association (JAMA).
-For details on this citation and writing style, the AMA Manual of Style is available in the library reference of either the Knowledge Center or the Savitt Medical Library.
-The University of Washington also has a helpful guide on AMA style.
+The American Medical Association has its own manual of style, used in its publication, The Journal of the American Medical Association (JAMA).
+For details on this citation and writing style, the AMA Manual of Style is available in the library reference of either the Knowledge Center or the Savitt Medical Library or at the OWL at Purdue's AMA page.

 Institute of Electrical and Electronics Engineers (IEEE)

 The Institute of Electrical and Electronics Engineers has set guidelines for writing within the field of engineering.
-Specifications can be found at the OWL at Purdue's IEEE page.
+Details can be found at the OWL at Purdue's IEEE page.